 § 430-51.
 Enforcement.

-These rules and regulations and the conditions and stipulations of permits and waivers issued thereunder, shall be enforced by the Board's compliance official, the Building Commissioner acting as the Zoning Enforcement Officer, or other official so authorized.
+These rules and regulations and the conditions and stipulations of permits and waivers issued thereunder shall be enforced by the Board's compliance official, the Building Commissioner acting as the Zoning Enforcement Officer, or other official so authorized.
 Any such officer may take any or all action necessary to enforce full compliance, as prescribed by the rules and regulations of the Planning Board, the bylaws of the Town, the Massachusetts General Laws, and applicable state regulations.
-This shall include notifications of non-compliance together with requests for legal action through the Town Manager to the Town Counsel.
+This shall include notifications of noncompliance, together with requests for legal action through the Town Manager to the Town Counsel.

 A. The Town shall take enforcement action when immediate danger exists to the public or adjacent property, as determined by the Building Commissioner or compliance official.

 B. The Building Commissioner or compliance officer may post the site with a stop-work order directing that work that is not authorized under the subdivision approval cease immediately.
 The issuance of a stop-work order may include remediation or other requirements which must be met before development activities may resume.
 Any such order may be appealed to the Board.
-On receipt of a written appeal the Board shall hold a hearing within 10 Town Hall working days with notice to all interested parties at which all the parties will be heard.
+On receipt of a written appeal, the Board shall hold a hearing within 10 Town Hall working days, with notice to all interested parties, at which all the parties will be heard.
 The Board will then vacate the order or continue the order with conditions.

 C. The Board may, after written notice is provided to the developer, or after the site has been posted with a stop-work order, suspend or revoke the subdivision approval.
 A public hearing will be required prior to such action.